 *The special education needs and requirements in a student’s Individual Education Program (I.E.P.) or Section 504 Plan supersede the guidelines of this policy.

 School insurance is made available to families through a specific program.
-Brochures are distributed to all students at the beginning of each academic year.
 While the program is not mandatory, it is suggested that parents take advantage of the opportunity to provide adequate protection for their children while in school.
 Any such arrangements are contractual between the parent and insurance carriers and the Avon Public School assumes no liability from disputes arising from such contract.

 Students are not permitted to possess or use laser pointers while on school property, while using District transportation, or while attending school-sponsored or school-related activities, whether on or off school property unless under a staff member’s supervision and in the contest of instruction.
 Laser pointers will be confiscated and students will be disciplined.